-Your first internship, usually after the first BBA semester ’s frenzy of practical experience, will provide you with hands-on experience, such as F&B service or kitchen, front office or guest relations.
-Your second internship will try to look into your managerial skills, with more administrative positions in events, marketing, human resources, finance, amongst others.
+Your first internship, usually after the first BBA semester’s frenzy of practical experience, will provide you with hands-on experience, such as F&B service or kitchen, front office, or guest relations.
+Your second internship will try to look into your managerial skills, with more administrative positions in events, marketing, human resources, and finance, amongst others.

 Here are 8 things to know to help you find your perfect internship:

 1. Know when, where, and how

 The Internet is filled with job application platforms.
 Make sure you always choose the reliable ones, as others may have “fake” or already closed positions.
 The most used ones are Linkedin, Hosco, and Glassdoor.
 Les Roches also has its own recruitment platform, Symplicity, to which you get full access when you become a student.
 Starting your search as early as possible, as well as checking for new job openings regularly will guarantee you an early application before the recruiter’s email fills up with CVs.

 One of the most important parts of job hunting is the connections.
 Platforms like Linkedin allow you to network and connect with recruiters and people who can help you find your way in your career.
 On that note, keeping your profile up to date with information about you, a new and refreshed picture and your previous work experience is very important.

 A lot of these platforms offer you the chance to “show off” your certificates and extensive work history, as well as your interests, and your profile might be cataloged to be shown on recruiter’s pages.